 The change in traffic patterns and the density in businesses along Magnolia has hurt the once thriving small businesses there, leaving little room for a mega-store or mall.
 He said, "Our best hope for an exciting new business would be a Trader Joe's on Magnolia, so we have to figure out how to make that dream happen." the need to have a more concerted effort to manage the blight," Caldwell said.
 "Working with the city and MPC over the past two years has been a dream.
 David Massey and the Office of Neighborhoods provide inspiration and guidance and contact information for projects where the city involvement is desired or appropriate."
-"Last year a neighbor suggested we do a mural in an ugly I-40 overpass on Sixth Avenue. city permission and support, coordination with TDOT, and lots of volunteer support from Parkridge, Fourth and Gill, and Old North Knoxville, we created the Sixth Avenue mural.
-That garnered the Orchid Award and Spirit of Kristopher Award," Caldwell said. marked on Magnolia.
-Many UT teachers use their "We are also bikes to get to campus or visit downtown or Old participatingin updates to the hope to preserve the historic nature of the neighborhood and regenerate the vitality of neighborhood businesses and residences, he continued.
+"Last year a neighbor suggested we do a mural in an ugly I-40 overpass on Sixth Avenue. city permission and support, coordination with TDOT, and lots of support from Parkridge, Fourth and Gill, and Old North Knoxville, we created the Sixth Avenue mural.
+That garnered the Orchid Award and Spirit of Kristopher Award," "We are also participatingin updates to the Central City Sector Plan and the Magnolia Avenue Corridor Redevelopment Caldwell said.

+hope to preserve the historic nature of the neighborhood and regenerate the vitality of neighborhood businesses and residences, he continued.
 "We are supporting Abby Fields, a community supported agriculture effort on the site of the original Standard Knitting Mills buildings.
 The progress to date is a cause for pride among neighbors," he said.
 Caldwell said that 2014 will be a banner year and there will be more parties and shrimp boils and occasions to assemble.
 "If resources are programmed to support Magnolia Corridor redevelopment, new restaurants and small businesses will continue to come.
 More people are walking and biking downtown.
 Parkridge is a great place to live today.
 Socially it can't get much better than this.
 Economically we will work on restoration and hope," he said.
 "Our neighborhood will be as good as we make it.
 The future looks bright," Caldwell said.

 HOLSTON HILLS Holston Hills was originally developed back in the 1920s, at the same time the Holston Hills Country Club was built.
 The club is doing well yet today with golf, tennis, and swimming.
 The neighborhood has lots of nature and the houses are diversified as far as design.
 Most were built between the 20s and 60s, several before the stock market crash.
 Some are postwar ranchers and many have large lots and large trees.
 "Holston Hills is one of the nicest neighborhoods in Knoxville," Commissioner 25th Annual River Rescue is Saturday, April 5, from 10 a.m. is the Holston River Park at 3300 Holston Hills Road.
 The Tennessee Valley Unitarian-Universalist church is sponsoring the clean up there.
-If you'd like to get involved with the clean-up you should contact Ijam's Nature Center at 577-5717 and find out where all the clean-up sites are for that day or find them on the McKenzie said.
-The Ijams Nature Center's until 2 p.m. and one of the sites internet at www.ijams.org.
-DANDRIDGE AVENUE Dandridge Avenue is a surprising place.
-You can stand at the Alex Haley statue and look Continue on page 2 Central City Sector Plan and the Magnolia Avenue Corridor Redevelopment Plan.
-With these efforts we
+If you'd like to get involved with the clean-up you should contact Ijam's Nature Center at 577-5717 and find out where all the clean-up sites are for that day or find them on the

+DANDRIDGE AVENUE

+Dandridge Avenue is a surprising place.
+You can stand at the Alex Haley statue and look

+Continue on page 2

+With Watch

+Me Grow

+Video!